kubernetes/enhancements/keps/sig-apps/3939-include-terminating-pods-as-active/README.md

 ## Summary

 Currently, Jobs and Deployments start Pods as soon as they are marked for terminating.
+Terminating pods are in an inbetween state where they are neither active nor really fully terminated.
-This KEP proposes a new field for the Job, Deployment and ReplicaSet controllers that counts terminating pods as active.
+This KEP proposes a new field for the Job, Deployment/ReplicaSet controllers that counts terminating pods as like they were active.
 The goal of this KEP is to allow for opt-in behavior where terminating pods count as active.
+This will allow users to see that new pods will be only created once the existing pods have fully terminated.

 ## Motivation